tjhrulz/Monstercat-Suite/README.md

 Includes Do I need a jacket support from FlyingHyrax, multiple system info and networking meters.
 More to come

-Tentative Roadmap (things may take longer or be scrapped based on difficulty) v0.7.0r  Skins that support laptop/desktop specific features, Multigraph CPU, GPU, and IO graphs, Logos that support system info, background sideshow?.
+Tentative Roadmap (things may take longer or be scrapped based on difficulty) v0.7.0r  Skins that support laptop/desktop specific features, Multigraph CPU, GPU, and IO graphs, Logos that support system info. v0.7.1 Background sideshow, auto seasonal fallback images v0.7.5 GPMDP Support (Likely will a very be limited version similar to how spotify was at first I will look into their API and see if I can add the missing stuff that isn't in the example_

 v0.8.0r - Weather & News support
 v0.9.0r - Appointments